ryssbowh/craft-triggers/README.md

 This plugin defines triggers and conditions, **it does not come with any actions** as this would be site specific to your needs, actions can be easily created and registered on this plugin.

+To define new triggers, conditions or actions you'll need a custom module or plugin, find more documentation on the [Craft docs](https://craftcms.com/docs/3.x/extend/plugin-guide.html) on how to define a new plugin.
+Or see an example in the [examples](examples) folder.

+Please open an new issue to request a usefull trigger/condition that doesn't exist yet or a pull request if you have one to add.

 ## Triggers

 ![Triggers](/images/triggers.png)